lxy3300/summerProject2022/README.md

 <br>
 ##### center.py
 Based on the statistics, the area with the highest number of accidents is selected as the central point.
 Areas near the central point are selected and is saved in 'data/halifax_center' folder.
 Only this part of area will be addressed next.<br>
 Draw two maps.
 One is the map of center of Halifax with centroid on each district which is 'image/map_centroid.png'.
-Another is the map of it with number of accidents annotated on each district which is 'image/map_number'.<br>
+Another is the map of it with number of accidents annotated on each district which is 'image/map_number.png'.<br>
 <br>
 ##### rate.py
 The average number of accidents per month per district is calculated and stored, covering the original file in 'data/halifax_center' folder.<br>
 <br>
 ##### graph.py
-Each district is treated as a node and neighbouring regions are connected by edges.<br>
+Each district is treated as a node and neighbouring regions are connected by edges which is 'image/graph.jpg'.
+It has index in each node.<br>
-The corresponding map is also drawn.
+The corresponding map with index is also drawn which is 'image/map_index.png'.